 program cycle, taking advantage of digital platforms and offering an effective remote training approach.

 The following sessions on relevant topics and practical solutions will be offered:

 Seminar 1 - Development of New Areas of Institutional Innovation

 June 24 - 25

-Learn how to implement the latest technology to gain insights, increase public value, and install protocols
+Learn how to implement the latest technology to gain insights, increase public value, and install protocols for innovation.

 Seminar 2 - Water Crisis in the 21st Century and its Local Magnitude